by Steven Doyle

 Liberty Burger: Burgers made from one of the best restaurant families in the state, The Street Family.
 Mariel Street knows how to grill a burger and there are a few suggested burgers to choose from including the Woodstockwhich is comprised of Swiss cheese, spring greens, avocado, tomato and basil garlic aioli, or the Napa with its gorgonzola cheese, arugula, roasted tomatoes, green olives, onion, basil garlic aioli.

 Boot’s Burger: Throwing a curve ball at you with in burger terms can only be described as speakeasy burger.
 Located in Rockwall in a very suburban neighborhood where the neighbors go about their business of mowing lawns and trimming hedges, Boot’s has been serving burgers since 1968 next door.
 In a house.
-Grandfathered in as Rockwall’s best no-so-secret burger, this one needs to be experienced to believe.
+Grandfathered in as Rockwall’s best no-so-secret burger, these needs to be experienced to believe.
 At $3 for a burger and 3.50 for a cheeseburger, you will not want to miss this one.
 No website but it is located at 701 Austin Street.

 Adair’s Saloon: We are only doing burger restaurants in this story, and this is pretty much what Adair’s is known for: burgers, beer and sweet tunes.
 Get down on a half-pound burger and hand cut fries for the best of Deep Ellum.
 Grab this burger for 55 years of burger history.